 - Remove all breakables or move to a higher location

-- Get Gates and a pet playpen for the home (Puppies shouldn’t have free run of your home)
+- Get Gates and a pet playpen for the home from amazon (Puppies shouldn’t have free run of your home)

 Bringing Home Your Puppy